 In order to complete the accreditation process with QIP, doctors will need to:

-- Agree to the QIP client service agreement
+- Agree to the QIP client service agreement, and

-- Undertake the online self-assessment, uploading any required evidence and submit the completed application to QIP for review by independent decisions makers.
+- Undertake the online self-assessment, uploading any required evidence and submit the completed application to QIP for review by independent decision makers.

 Please note: QIP accreditation for Supervising Doctor pathway is valid for a period of 12 months.
 RSHQ approved providers will be required to maintain their accreditation in order to remain on the RSHQ register of providers.